 Thereafter, John and family moved to Tianjin where John worked as a ‘foreign expert’ at the Tianjin Foreign Languages Institute and, at the end of 1980, Geremie went to Japan to continue his studies.
 In 1983, by which time John had been invited by Stephen Soong 宋淇, an old friend of Professor Liu’s, to become the Director of the Translation Research Centre at Chinese University of Hong Kong and editor of Renditions 譯叢, they collaborated on a special issue of Renditions dedicated to contemporary Chinese literature and what they would dub the ‘Chinese commonwealth’ (not dissimilar from the philosopher Tu Wei-ming’s 杜維明 concept of ‘Cultural China’ 文化中國).
-That issue of the journal, designed by John, was called Trees on the Mountain, a title inspired by Hexagram LIII of the I Ching, ‘Gradual’ Jian 漸, made up of two trigrams representing Wind and Wood on the Mountain (艮為山，巽為木; see John Minford, I Ching, 2014, p.414).
+That issue of the journal, designed by John, was titled Trees on the Mountain (Renditions, Nos.
+19 & 20, Spring and Autumn 1983), a title inspired by ‘Gradual’ Jian 漸, Hexagram LIII of the I Ching, which consists of two trigrams representing Wind and Wood on the Mountain (艮為山，巽為木).

 China Heritage advocates a New Sinology 後漢學.
 This is an approach to the Chinese and Sinophone world that builds on traditional Sinological strengths while emphasising a learned engagement with the complex and shifting realities of contemporary China, and the Chinese commonwealth (Hong Kong, Taiwan, the People’s Republic and the global Sinosphere).

-In 2010, the ideas motivating New Sinology were behind the foundation of The Australian Centre on China in the World 中華全球研究中心 at The Australian National University by then Prime Minister Kevin Rudd with Geremie R Barmé, and with the support of the university’s vice-chancellor, Ian Chubb.
-It also informed the Centre’s research agenda and The China Story Project, the practical application of New Sinology to the study of things Chinese.
+In 2010, the ideas motivating New Sinology underpinned the founding of The Australian Centre on China in the World 中華全球研究中心 at The Australian National University by then Prime Minister Kevin Rudd with Geremie R Barmé, and with the support of the university’s vice-chancellor, Ian Chubb.
+It also informed the Centre’s research agenda and The China Story Project (2012-2016) which, for a time, allowed for the practical application of New Sinology to the study of things Chinese.

 — Geremie R. Barmé